Memories of amplitude and direction coexist and compete in non-Brownian suspensions

 Figure~\ref{fig:modap_vis_dvis}(a, b) show experimental protocols that combine direction and amplitude memories, for training amplitudes $\gamma_T = 0.6$ and $1.4$.
 We prepare the system with steady shear at 0.1~s$^{-1}$ for 200--400~s to erase prior memories.
-For simplicity, here we present protocols with counterclockwise preparation ($\dot{\gamma} > 0$), and in the Supplemental Materials we verify that the inversions of our protocols ($\gamma \to -\gamma$) are equivalent (Fig.~S1 in \cite{supplemental}).
-We then apply 10 cycles of oscillatory training with a fixed period of 25~s.
+For simplicity, here we present protocols with counterclockwise preparation ($\dot{\gamma} > 0$); inverting our protocols ($\gamma \to -\gamma$) gives equivalent results~\cite{supplemental}.
+For $\gamma_T = 0.6$ and $1.4$, we apply oscillatory training with a period of 25~s for 10 cycles, to reach a steady state~\cite{supplemental,Corte2008-op}.
 Finally, we read out memories with steady shear at 0.1~s$^{-1}$ in either direction.
 We use ``match'' protocols in which the direction at the end of training matches the direction of readout, which we achieve by adding an extra half-cycle of training as needed.
-This method avoids creating a new turning point at $\gamma = 0$.
-During readout, we sample raw viscosity at intervals of 0.1 in strain.
+This method avoids creating a turning point at $\gamma = 0$.
+During readout, we sample viscosity at intervals of 0.1 in strain.
 The training ends at a small nonzero strain so that readout then passes through $\gamma = 0$.
 This offset is $|\gamma| = 0.11 \gamma_T$ for the Fig.~\ref{fig:modap_vis_dvis}(a) protocol and $|\gamma| = 0.071 \gamma_T$ for Fig.~\ref{fig:modap_vis_dvis}(b).
-We report normalized viscosity $\bar \eta$ by dividing the raw viscosity by its value at the end of readout ($\gamma \approx 6$), typically 13--15~Pa~s, to compensate for viscous heating over many trials (Fig.~S2 in \cite{supplemental}).
-The derivative $d \bar \eta / d \gamma$ is computed from the difference between the current value of $\bar \eta(\gamma)$ and the next.
+We report normalized viscosity $\bar \eta$ by dividing the raw viscosity by its value at the end of readout ($\gamma \approx 6$), typically 13--15~Pa~s, to compensate for an apparent slow variation in liquid viscosity, possibly due to ambient temperature changes~\cite{supplemental}.
+The derivative for each $\gamma_i$ is computed as $(\bar \eta_{i+1}-\bar \eta_{i}) / ({\gamma_{i+1}-\gamma_{i}})$, meaning that the rise in $\bar \eta$ at $\gamma > \gamma_T$ will be assigned to $\gamma_T$.